an-dr/spa/README.md

 This document document describes a framework for a small project architecture framework called SPA.
 This framework is intended to be used if you want to build a small project but don't want to miss some crucial detail in the beginning.

 The main reason why I created this framework is my desire to maintain a high quality even for the small projects with less efforts, keeping small projects fun.
-To archieve this SPA posesses the following feature:
+To achieve this SPA posesses the following feature:

 - **Parallel development** of the project and the architecture.
-- **Giudance** where it is needed
+- **Guidance** where it is needed
 - **Low entry barrier**, can be implemented with any expertise in the topic, requires only basic knowledge of Markdown.
 - **Structured** but not suffocating
 - **Friendly** for new project contributors